pic-ai-robotic-chemistry/.github/profile/README.md

 ## Hi 👋
 Welcome to AIChemists' GitHub!
-We are a multidisciplinary group of chemists, engineers, and AI specialists committed to transforming the field of chemical synthesis through automation and artificial intelligence.
+We are a multidisciplinary group of chemists, engineers, and AI specialists committed to making innovations in chemistry and materials through automation and artificial intelligence.
-Our team is a member of the Precision and Intelligent Chemistry (PIC) Key Laboratory at USTC.
+Our team is an active member of the Precision and Intelligent Chemistry (PIC) Key Laboratory at USTC.

 ## Mission
 Our mission is to revolutionize chemical synthesis by developing fully autonomous laboratories that leverage AI and robotic systems.